4F6D/4F6D/README.md

 Whether you’re a **fellow tech enthusiast**, **gamer**, or someone who’s obsessed with retro tech vibes, **let’s collaborate** and make something **magical**!

-🎧 **Turn up the synthwave music and let’s code together!**

 ---

 #### 📢 **Follow My Projects**

-You can find all of my **projects** here.
-Each one represents something I care about—whether it’s helping me learn, pushing the boundaries of retro gaming, or exploring new possibilities in tech.
+You’ll find all of my **ongoing projects** here in the repositories!
+I collect things that I care about, things that help me study, or stuff that simply sparks my interest.

 <p align="left">
    <a href="https://github.com/4F6D?tab=followers">